Ivinj archeological site

 The Ivinj archeological site is an archeological site near Pirovac, Dalmatia.
 The site was recognized as a cultural heritage site on 20 July 2012.
-It was awarded the status of a protected cultural monument by the Ministry of Culture of the Republic of Croatia.
+It was awarded the status of a protected cultural monument by the Ministry of Culture of Croatia.

 The site encompasses a Roman Villa, Basilica, a baptistery, and the Church of Saint Martin.

 Roman villa

 The remnants of a Roman villa in Ivinj date back to the first century AD.
 The villa was built by an unknown immigrant who moved to Ivinj after the Batonian uprising had ended.
 At the beginning of the 1st century, they constructed a building that had both residential and economic functions.
 Through later modifications, this building grew into a large rustic villa.

 It featured its own inner courtyard, oil production areas, storage rooms and quarters for the workers.
 A separate, luxuriously furnished section of the villa was used by the owner.
 Remnants of a mosaic found in the villa support the appraisal of a luxurious lifestyle.
 The artifacts are on permanent exhibit in the Katunarić Palace in Tisno.